What Ever Happened to Baby Jane? (film): Plot

 A few days later, the police call to tell Jane that Elvira's cousin has reported her missing.
 Jane panics and prepares to leave, taking Blanche with her.
 Before they can go, an inebriated Edwin is escorted to the house by police, who leave him there.
-He discovers Blanche bound to her bed.
-Edwin flees and notifies the authorities.
+Upon discovering Blanche bound to her bed, Edwin flees and notifies the authorities.
 Jane, in a fit of infantile regression, takes Blanche to a beach where she sang as a child.

-The next morning the news of Elvira's disappearance and Blanche's condition is on the radio and the police are on the lookout.
-Blanche — lying starved, dehydrated, and near death on a blanket — stirs and tells the real story of the car accident to relieve Jane of guilt, saying she is paraplegic by her own fault: On the night of the accident, Blanche tried to run Jane over because she was angry at her drunken sister for mocking her at a party earlier that night.
-Blanche's spine broke when her car struck the iron gates outside their mansion, and she dragged herself in front of the car's hood to stage the cause of accident and frame Jane.
+The next morning, the news of Elvira's murder and Blanche's condition is on the radio and the police are on the lookout.
+Weakened and near death, Blanche confesses to Jane that she caused her own accident.
+On the night in question, Blanche tried to run Jane over because she was angry at her drunken sister for mocking her at a party.
+Blanche's spine broke when her car struck the gates outside their mansion, and she dragged herself in front of the car's hood to stage the accident and frame Jane.
 Blanche took advantage of Jane's shock and subsequent bender, concealing the real cause of the accident from her, which subjected Jane to a life of guilt, loneliness, and servitude.

-Now aware of the truth, a saddened Jane responds "You mean all this time, we could have been friends?"
+Now aware of the truth, a saddened Jane responds, "You mean all this time, we could have been friends?"
 When Jane gets ice cream for herself and Blanche from a nearby refreshment stand, she is recognized by two police officers, who ask her to lead them to Blanche, attracting the attention of nearby beachgoers.
 Jane dodges the officers' inquiry and dances before the crowd of curious onlookers.
-The officers find Blanche nearby and rush to save her, as the end credit rolls.
+The officers find Blanche nearby and rush to save her.